 You remember the movie Groundhog Day, starring Bill Murray?
 Murray’s character is Phil Connors, a self-important TV weatherman who, while on assignment covering the annual Groundhog Day event in Punxsutawney, Pennsylvania, finds himself in a time loop, repeating the same day again and again.
 Nothing changes for him, day after day, until [SPOILER ALERT] he changes his attitude, makes positive changes and gets things right with the people he cares about.

-In 20 years, I've owned four businesses.
-After a successful exit, I now work with and serve other established entrepreneurs and their leadership teams, as a trusted advisor.
+In over 20 years, I’d owned four businesses.
+After a successful exit, I now work with and serve other established entrepreneurs and their leadership teams, as a trusted advisor (we call ourselves EOS Implementers).
 I even serve on the state level as an advisor to the NYS Small Business Development Center.
-I've been there, done that, seen it again and again.
+I’ve been there, done that, seen it again and again.
 Nothing that happens to small businesses surprises me anymore.

 What do business owners really want?